shk-ubd/gadgethub/README.md

-Sure!
-Here is the updated `README.md` with the necessary details about the `.env` files:

 # GadgetHub Ecommerce App

 GadgetHub is a ReactJS-based ecommerce application that utilizes Sanity.io as a headless CMS and integrates with the Stripe payment gateway for transactions.